ucsb-cs156/ucsb-cs156.github.io/topics/legacy_code/proj_courses_search.md

 You can request your own account, but it is typically faster to get one from the instructor, who will provide it to you on your team slack channel.

+When setting up API keys, we typically enable all of the API endpoints that are not sensitive or protected (i.e. the auto-approved endpoints.)
+As of this writing, those are these endpoints:

+* Academics - Events
+* Academics - Academic Quarter Calendar
+* Academics - Curriculums
+* Dining - Dining Commons
+* Dining - Dining Menu
+* Students - Student Record Code Lookups

+The ones that are currently used in the app are:

+* Academics - Curriculums
+* Students - Student Record Code Lookups

 ## MongoDB Collections

 The Courses Search application uses a MongoDB collection as backup storage for the UCSB Curriculum information, so you will also